Current Downtown Parking

 Implement a public information campaign to publicize public improvement efforts and inform people of when and where they can park.

-Our #DelaWhere2Park campaign launched late last summer to help people find underutilized parking with a social media campaign, passing out fliers with maps of underutilized parking and surveying businesses and downtown patrons of different parking issues.
+Our #DelaWhere2Park campaign launched summer of 2016 to help people find underutilized parking with a social media campaign, passing out fliers with maps of underutilized parking and surveying businesses and downtown patrons of different parking issues.
 More to come as the campaign develops!

 Eliminate vague, confusing and unnecessary signs within publicly available lots.